leavesgrp/COPT-MATLAB/docs/userguide-en.md

     `probfile`

       File name of the exported model.
-Currently support MPS, LP and COPT binary format.
+Currently support MPS, LP, CBF and COPT binary format.
 Automatically identified by the solver.

   - **Examples**